-- The need to actively workshop the integration process.
-Resource Management, Planning and Allocations of Groundwater and Surface Water Quantity and Quality. - The review and incorporation of knowledge from recent Water Research Commission Studies on both radioactivity and nitrates (groundwater quality issues). - A review of all water quality literature reflecting situational knowledge and understanding within this WMA (and each and every WMA). - Ensure that Water Quality monitoring is fully integrated into WMA water resources monitoring.
+- 1. The need to actively workshop the integration process of resource management, planning and allocations of groundwater and surface water quantity and quality. - 2.
+The review and incorporation of knowledge from recent Water Research Commission studies on both radioactivity and nitrates (groundwater quality issues). - 3.
+A review of all water quality literature reflecting situational knowledge and understanding within this WMA (and each and every WMA). - 4.
+Ensure that water quality monitoring is fully integrated into WMA water resources monitoring.

-1.8 Groundwater
+1.9 GROUNDWATER

 The ISP process in all of the Water Management Areas of South Africa has highlighted the role and importance of groundwater as part of the total water resource.
-Although groundwater has always been important in some areas this overall vision is a significant advance on our previous understanding of the potential for groundwater use.
+Although groundwater has always been important in some areas, this overall vision is a significant advance on our previous understanding of the potential for groundwater use.
 With the surface water resources in many WMAs now fully utilised, almost the only opportunity left for further development lies in the exploitation of groundwater.
-More particularly it is recognised that many of the more remote towns and villages, far from surface supplies, can in fact supply or supplement existing sources through groundwater, and that this must become a priority option.
-So, too, many small communities and subsistence farmers can avail themselves of groundwater when it would otherwise be impossible or impractical to lay on piped supplies.
+More particularly, it is recognised that many of the more remote towns and villages, far from surface supplies, can in fact supply or supplement existing sources through groundwater, and that this must become a priority option.
+Therefore, too many small communities and subsistence farmers can avail themselves of groundwater when it would otherwise be impossible or impractical to lay on piped supplies.
 This can also reduce the pressure on existing users and perhaps even circumvent the need for Compulsory Licensing.
 The Department will be developing its capacity to explore and encourage the use of groundwater.